supermihi/gurobimh/README.md

 Contact
 -------
-Please contact [me](helmling@uni-koblenz.de) or use the GitHub features for comments, bugs etc.
+Please contact [me](michaelhelmling@posteo.de) or use the GitHub features for PRs, comments, bugs etc.